Stephen L. Baker: Books

 Baker’s BusinessWeek 2006 cover story on data, Math Will Rock Your World, was the source for his first published book, The Numerati, published by Houghton Mifflin Harcourt in 2008.
 It described how people would be understood and predicted as workers, shoppers, voters, patients, and potential terrorists.
 The book was translated into 20 languages.

 In early 2011, Houghton Mifflin published Baker's Final Jeopardy: Man vs. Machine and the Quest to Know Everything, which follows IBM's development of Watson, an artificial intelligence computer system designed to play against humans in the television game show Jeopardy!.

 He co-wrote, with Jonathan Bush, the 2014 book Where Does it Hurt?
 An Entrepreneur’s Guide to Fixing Health Care.
 It reached the New York Times Best-seller List in June 2014.

 His 2014 novel, The Boost, takes place in 2072, a time in which practically everyone on earth carries a cognitive chip, or "boost," implanted in the brain.
 Kirkus Reviews reviews called it a "techno-thriller with deep, dark roots in the present."

 Personal

-Baker currently resides in Montclair, New Jersey, with his wife, Jalaire Craver.
+Baker resides in Montclair, New Jersey, with his wife, Jalaire Craver.
 They have three adult sons, Jack, Aidan and Henry.